AlexFanw/CoCHPL/README.md

 # CoCHPL

-The implementation of **Chain-of-Choice Hierarchical Policy Learning for Conversational Recommendation**.
+🎉**Chain-of-Choice Hierarchical Policy Learning for Conversational Recommendation** has been accepted by DASFAA 2024.

 ## 1. Training